Period English Kitchens

 Whether you are trying to recreate a Georgian, Victorian or Edwardian style kitchen choose our 'Period English’ style units with its classic thumb moulds and an authentic bead finish.
-Click on the pictures below to view some of our customers kitchens.
+A very classic and timeless appearance is created by the Period English kitchen, which blends traditional characteristics in a straightforward design.
+The in-frame style creates a timeless space to unwind and entertain guests.
+It is displayed here in a combination of dark and light hand-painted tones.

 Georgian-era kitchens were very much out of sight and out of mind.
 A quintessential Georgian kitchen would have been a simple basement room, used by servants.
 It would have painted woodwork with cabinets and walls decorated in a single colour with a matt finish often greys and blues.
 While early Georgian schemes use strong, dark colour, later ones favour lighter colours, including sky-blue, beige and stone.